cvalencia1991/To-Do-List/README.md

 if you want this project, follow the next intruccions:
 To get a local copy up and running follow these simple example steps.

- - go to the code the repository Awesome Book
+ - Go to the code the repository To Do List
  - Use Git to clone the repository on the site you want to put
  - Install the next npm items in the file to run it
     - `npm install --save-dev identity-obj-proxy`